Backlash (2008): Storylines

-This event featured seven professional wrestling matches with outcomes predetermined by WWE script writers.
-The matches featured wrestlers portraying their characters in planned storylines that took place before, during and after the event.
-All wrestlers were from one of the WWE's brands – SmackDown, Raw, or ECW – the three storyline divisions in which WWE assigned its employees.
+The card included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, Friday Night SmackDown, and ECW.

-Wrestlers from Raw were featured in the main event at Backlash: a fatal 4-way elimination match for the WWE Championship, featuring the champion, Randy Orton, defending against Triple H, John Cena, and John "Bradshaw" Layfield (JBL).
-The buildup to the match began at WrestleMania XXIV, where Orton defended his title against Triple H and Cena in a Triple Threat match.
+Wrestlers from Raw were featured in the main event at Backlash: a fatal four-way elimination match for the WWE Championship, featuring the champion, Randy Orton, defending against Triple H, John Cena, and John "Bradshaw" Layfield (JBL).
+The buildup to the match began at WrestleMania XXIV, where Orton defended his title against Triple H and Cena in a triple threat match.
 Orton won the match, retaining the title after pinning Cena.
 On the following night's episode of Raw, with the WWE Championship shining on his shoulder, Orton crowed about defeating both Triple H and Cena at WrestleMania, declaring his reign as champion the "Age of Orton".
 But JBL had other ideas, telling Orton that he deserved a title match as a reward for proving that he was the toughest Superstar on Raw in his Belfast Brawl victory over Finlay also at WrestleMania.
 On the following week's episode of Raw, Orton began the night believing he would go one-on-one with JBL at Backlash, but the tide quickly turned on him.
-Due to Triple H's complaint about himself being kicked in the head by Orton when he was about to pin Cena to win the WWE title at Wrestlemania, Raw General Manager William Regal placed Triple H into a Handicap match against Orton & JBL, and when Triple H won, Regal made the Triple Threat match for the title.
+Due to Triple H's complaint about himself being kicked in the head by Orton when he was about to pin Cena to win the WWE title at WrestleMania, Raw General Manager William Regal placed Triple H into a Handicap match against Orton & JBL, and when Triple H won, Regal made the triple threat match for the title.
 Not to be outdone, Cena also pleaded his case to Regal, who gave him the same Handicap Match ultimatum.
 After Orton's intended interference failed, Cena pulled out the win, thus, the championship match at Backlash became a Fatal Four Way starring three former WWE Champions challenging Orton.
 On the following week's episode of Raw, after his victory over Regal, Orton felt compelled to meddle in the bout between Triple H and JBL.
 In an attempt at eliminating Triple H from Backlash, Orton ran in and nearly took off Triple H's head.
 He administered an RKO before then teaming with JBL against him.
-As Orton was set to punt Triple H's noggin again, however, JBL turned on him and laid him out with a vicious Clothesline From Hell.
+As Orton was set to punt Triple H again, however, JBL turned on him and laid him out with a vicious Clothesline From Hell.